ark-network/ark/website/docs/roadmap/index.md

 ### 🌐 Ark Explorer
 Status: Not started yet

 The Ark Explorer module will consist of a console and an Electrum-like server.
-It will allow users to retrieve VTXOs (Verified Transaction Outputs), pool transactions, and access transaction data.
+It will allow users to retrieve VTXOs, pool transactions, and access transaction data.
 More details about this module will be provided as development progresses.

 ### 👩‍💻 `ark` - Ark CLI
 - Status: Pre-Alpha